SAG Awards: What to know from the emotional show, including celebrities sharing support for Ukraine

 “While tonight is a celebration, we are all at the same time holding a place in our hearts for the people of Ukraine and sending our thoughts, prayers and hopes for impending peace,” Leslie Odom Jr. said at the top of the show.

 Brian Cox of HBO’s “Succession” devoted the most time to the subject when the cast gathered onstage to accept the award for ensemble in a drama series.
-He praised Ukrainian President Volodymyr Zelensky, a former actor, as a “wonderful comic performer,” and urged Hollywood stars to support Russian actors who are against the invasion and face consequences for speaking up.
+He praised Ukrainian President Volodymyr Zelensky, a former actor, as a “wonderful comic performer” and urged Hollywood stars to support Russian actors who are against the invasion and face consequences for speaking up.
 “They are told under pain of high treason that they cannot say a word about Ukraine, and I think that is pretty awful,” Cox said.
 “And I think we should all stand together.”

 Michael Keaton’s speech